yo1995/yo1995.github.io/README.md

 ## Main

-Jekyll rendered files.
+This repository contains Jekyll rendered files.

-This repository aims to exhibit some of my previous works and thoughts.
-Currently it seems to contain more life-related blog posts than tech reviews.
+It aims to exhibit some of my previous works and thoughts.
+Currently in 2023 it leans towards lifestyle blog posts.

-The blog was not fully tuned for the maximum performance, hence could be slow during loading.
-Will optimize if I have adequate reasons to do it. (e.g. `want popularity`/`want a front-end job`/`become an ecrivan`/`want to rebuild a new version`, etc. :joy:)
+The blog was not tuned for the best browsing performance, and could have *very* long loading time.
+Will optimize if I have good reasons to do it one day :joy:. <sub>(e.g. `gained popularity`/`want a front-end job`/`become an ecrivan`/`want to rebuild a new version`, etc.)</sub>

 ## References

-### Formatting syntax
+### Jekyll Formatting syntax

 [Doc](/html/helloworld-jekyll/)

-#### Ref
+### Ref or Footnote

 ```
 [^1]